Lawsuit Loans in Maine

 The state of Maine requires all third party funders to register with the state before giving out any loans to plaintiffs.
 This is part of the state’s attempt to regulate the legal funding industry.
-Delta Settlement Funding is fully registered with the state of Maine as a legitimate third-party funder.
+Rapid Lawsuit Funding is fully registered with the state of Maine as a legitimate third-party funder.

 GET YOUR LOAN TODAY!